Does a turkey stall when smoking? The correct answer

 Have you ever wondered if a turkey stalls when smoking?
 It’s a question that piques the curiosity of both seasoned grillmasters and culinary enthusiasts alike.

-In this article, we unravel the mystery behind the turkey stall and provide you with expert insights to enhance your smoking experience.
+In this article, we unravel the mystery behind the turkey stall and provide expert insights to enhance your smoking experience.

 In short, yes, a turkey can indeed stall during the smoking process.
 The stall occurs when the turkey’s internal temperature plateaus, leaving you wondering why your delicious creation seems to be at a standstill.

 But fear not!
-We’ll explain why this happens and share tips on how to overcome it, ensuring your turkey emerges from the smoker perfectly cooked and bursting with flavor.
+We’ll explain why this happens and share tips on overcoming it, ensuring your turkey emerges from the smoker perfectly cooked and bursting with flavor.

 But wait, there’s more to discover!
 In our comprehensive article, we dive deeper into the science of the turkey stall, exploring the factors that contribute to this phenomenon.